WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Blood or other bodily fluids may contain infectious organisms that can cause diseases such as Hepatitis B, C, and HIV.
-If blood or other bodily fluids comes in contact with the eyes, mouth, skin, mucous membranes or through a needle stick immediate action is required.
-Washing exposed area thoroughly, reporting the incident to your supervisor and seeking medical attention are all required actions.
+Blood and other bodily fluids may contain infectious organisms that can transmit diseases such as Hepatitis B, Hepatitis C, and HIV.
+If these fluids come into contact with the eyes, mouth, skin, mucous membranes, or enter through a needle stick, immediate action is required.
+This includes thoroughly washing the exposed area, reporting the incident to a supervisor, and seeking medical attention.

 Report any exposures immediately to your supervisor